I got you, man.

 If you are going to stay, the generic rule of thumb is to always treat idiots as if you didn’t think they so were, so yes, you’ll need to lie.

-Here are the 8 most common species of idiots and assholes at work and how to survive them.
+The 8 most commons species of idiots and assholes at work, and how to survive them

 1: The stupider than you

 - An idiot first grants his status by not being aware of their idiocy.
 The gift of common sense is quite rare nowadays, so you may easily find yourself facing clients that ignore pretty much everything about your role and industry but, for some obscure reason, they still believe they’re better than you at your job.

 - When dealing with an idiot as a client, don’t try to educate them.
 Ever.
 They’d take it personally, so just pretend you are wrong.
 Even if you’re not.
 Especially if you’re not.
 Always remember, though, that they are wrong, but if they still don’t get your point, just give them what they want, even if the result is going to be crap.

 - Then avoid including this shit into your work portfolio.